 – Market risk: The cash value component of universal life insurance is subject to market fluctuations.
 If the investments underperform, it may impact the growth potential of the cash value.

-– Complexity: Universal life insurance policies can be more complex than term or whole life insurance policies, requiring a deeper understanding of the policy’s features and investment options.
+– Complexity: Universal life insurance policies can be more complex than term or whole insurance policies, requiring a deeper understanding of the policy’s features and investment options.

 Key Takeaways: What Are the 3 Main Types of Life Insurance?